onqtam/headjack/docs/quotes_and_notes/skip_in_search/YT_CHANNEL.md

 - don't immediately publish - wait for HD to be ready
 - don't share with friends & unrelated audiences
 - don't open it yourself and add fake views - leave it to the algo - maybe this is BS
+- first 48h: engage with comments, heart & pin them, reply with asking what they liked the most or want to see next, etc.
+- post your own comment on the video

 channel:
 - more professional